-Call number (or classification number), usually on a label on a book spine, is where a book is shelved in library stacks.
-There are three shelving schemes number system used by EAL: Dewey Decimal, Library of Congress, and an accession number scheme we called brief list.
+The call number (or classification number), usually on the label on a book spine, indicates where a book is shelved in the library stacks.
+There are three shelving number systems used by EAL: Dewey Decimal, Library of Congress, and an accession number scheme called "brief list."

-The Library of Congress (LC) Call Number: Books begin with letter "A" through "PL 2250" are located on the 5th floor main stacks.
-Books begin with letters "PL 2251" through "Z" are located on 4½ Center stacks.
+The Library of Congress (LC) Call Number: Books beginning with the letter "A" through "PL 2250" are located in the 5th floor main stacks.
+Books beginning with the letters "PL 2251" through "Z" are located in the 4½ Center stacks.

-Dewey Decimal collection are located on level 4½ Center stacks.
-The numbers do not begin with alphabetical prefix.
+The Dewey Decimal collection is located on level 4½ Center stacks.
+The numbers do not begin with an alphabetical prefix.

-All folios (LC and Dewey) are shelved at 1-East Watson stacks.
+All folios (LC and Dewey) are shelved in the 1-East Watson stacks.

-Reflecting the major teaching and research activities during the past thirty years, the East Asian collections are strong in art history, history, literature, religion, theater and drama, and Japanese women's studies.
+Reflecting prominent teaching and research activities during the past thirty years, the East Asian collections are strong in art history, history, literature, religion, theater and drama, and Japanese women's studies.

-The Japanese collection was established later than the Chinese collection.
-The library collection supports undergraduate and graduate programs; particularly strong are Ph.D. studies in history and art history.
-Therefore, the library collection has strengths in Japanese paintings, modern Japanese history, and literature of the medieval Heian period of classical writings and the 20th century literature of important authors.
+The Japanese collection was established later than the Chinese collection and supports undergraduate and graduate programs; particularly robust are Ph.D. studies in history and art history.
+Therefore, the library collection contains an array of resources on Japanese paintings, modern Japanese history, literature on the medieval Heian period classical writings, and the 20th century literature of important authors.

 The Japanese art history collection is particularly strong in paintings from the medieval period to pre-modern period of Japan.
-The collection covers the major picture scrolls produced between the Heian period and Muromachi period (794-1600).
+The collection contains famous picture scrolls produced between the Heian period and Muromachi period (794-1600).
 The library also has an extensive collection of Edo (Tokugawa) period (1600-1868) paintings and Ukiyoe woodblock prints.
-The remarkable private Stern Collection was added to the library collection in the late 1970s and focuses on Japanese paintings especially on the Edo (Tokugawa) period.
-The library has constantly collected major publications and exhibition catalogs of established museums in Japan thereby providing updated secondary resources to the library users.
-The collection of the materials on performing arts, especially kabuki play and noh play is extensive.
-The library supports research by collecting written as well as visual materials on the performing arts.
+The remarkable private Stern Collection was added to the library collection in the late 1970s and focuses on Japanese paintings, especially from the Edo (Tokugawa) period.
+The library has collected major publications and exhibition catalogs of established museums in Japan, thereby providing updated secondary resources to library users.
+The collection of materials on performing arts, especially kabuki play and noh play, is extensive.

-The history collection covers the medieval period to pre-modern period Japan.
+The history collection covers the medieval period to the pre-modern period of Japanese history.
 Particular emphasis has been placed on modern Japan from the late Meiji period to the early Showa periods.
 The collection is exceptionally strong in materials on the socialist/communist movement, including the original and reprint issues of journals and monographs published by socialist and communist groups in the 1920s and 1930s.
-The collection also holds extensive materials on Taiwan, Chosen, and Manchuria (Manchukuo) under the Japanese occupation.
 Of special note is the collection of original military maps of Manchuria (Manchukuo) created by the Kwangtung Army during the 1930s.
-The Japanese history collection is the strongest collection in general and covers important primary sources supporting MA and Ph.D. level studies.
+The Japanese history collection is the strongest collection in general and covers important primary sources supporting M.A. and Ph.D. level studies.

-In terms of social science disciplines, concentrated effort has been made to collect materials on Japanese minority issues, in particular, discrimination against the Buraku people and women's studies.
-The EAL has collected materials that examine the historical as well as contemporary problems of the Buraku people.
-Additional concentrated efforts have been made to collect materials on the status of Japanese women, including the recent issue of comfort women from the period of World War II.
-The library has acquired several reprinted women's journals originally published between the Meiji and early Showa periods with grant support from the Japan Foundation and the NCC Multi-Volume Set Grant.
-The library has become enriched with reprinted journals of proletariat literature that is closely related to the early feminist movement in Japan.
+In terms of social science disciplines, concentrated effort has been made to collect materials on Japanese minority issues, particularly discrimination against the Buraku people and women's studies.
+Additional concentrated efforts have been made to collect materials on the status of Japanese women, including the recent issue of comfort women during World War II.

 Western Language Materials

-East Asian languages collection is supported by western language materials on East Asia studies housed in the general library collection (Watson Library and the Library Annex), Murphy Art and Architecture Library, Government Information Resources, Thomas Gorton Music and Dance Library, Thomas R. Smith Map Collection, GIS and Numeric Data Lab and the Special Collections of the Kenneth Spencer Research Library.
-The western language materials supporting East Asian studies consists of more than 41,000 volumes in history, art history, literature, language, philosophy, religion, political science, sociology, anthropology, theater and drama, and geography.
-Through the approval plans and in coordination with other subject specialists, the Libraries acquire most English language scholarly and academic publications on East Asian studies produced in North America.
-These works support basic undergraduate and graduate research in most of the professional schools.
-Other important on-campus international resources are at Ermal Garinger Academic Resource Center, and the Wheat Law Library: Legal Research Links - International collections.
-Those are staffed by personnel in the above departments.
+The East Asian languages collection is supported by western language materials on East Asian studies housed in the general library collection (Watson Library and the Library Annex), Murphy Art and Architecture Library, Government Information Resources, Thomas Gorton Music and Dance Library, Thomas R. Smith Map Collection, and the Special Collections of the Kenneth Spencer Research Library.
+The western language materials supporting East Asian studies consist of more than 55,000 volumes in all subjects in the humanities and social sciences.
+In coordination with other subject specialists, the Libraries acquire English language materials on East Asian studies, as well.
+The English language collection supports basic undergraduate and graduate research.
+Other important international resources are the Ermal Garinger Academic Resource Center, and the Wheat Law Library.

 AC 149-715 Collections, series, collected works.
 3